L3bowski/modena/README.md

 # modena

-Express server wrapper that allows exposing multiple express web applications with in the same express instance, while keeping them isolated from each other.
+Express server wrapper that allows exposing multiple express applications (**hosted-apps**) inside the same express instance while keeping them isolated from each other.

 ## Usage

-To use modena to host one or more apps a new app must be created (let's call it host-app).
-All the web applications that need to be exposed from the host-app (let's call them guest-apps) must be placed in the apps folder.
-Also, all the additional dependencies (i.e. anyone not included in modena dependencies) used in the guest-apps need to be installed in the host-app.
+A new node project (**wrapper-app**) must be created in order to expose any number of applications.
+The wrapper-app contains the entry file from which express will be started, is responsible for setting environment variables configuration and installs all the dependencies required by the hosted-apps.

-Each guest-app will be exposed in the url of the host-app plus the name of the folder in which it is located under apps.
-For example, in the following example (file structure of a sample host-app), if the host-app is published at **localhost:3000**, the kinder guest-app will be available at **localhost:3000/kinder**.
-Any other folder located inside the apps folder will be also exposed in the corresponding url.
+A usual wrapper-app folder structure looks like this:

 ```bash
 .